Arts Management Consulting Practicum

 How could your arts or cultural organization benefit from 100 hours of consulting by a professionally trained graduate student?

-The MA in Arts Management program at Claremont Graduate University (CGU) will be placing a select number of graduate students to consult with nonprofit arts and cultural institutions during every fall (September-December) and spring semester.
+The MA in Arts Management program at Claremont Graduate University (CGU) will be placing a select number of graduate students to consult with nonprofit arts and cultural institutions during every spring semester.

 These students, usually in their final semester of study, have received training in business management through the Peter F. Drucker and Masatoshi Ito Graduate School of Management and in arts management and cultural policy through the School of Arts and Humanities.